egueler/cupid-artifact-eval/README.md

 The VM image was created with VirtualBox 6.1.12, we recommend using at least this version to import the image.
 For install instructions, please refer to [this guide](https://www.virtualbox.org/wiki/Downloads).

 Import the image in VirtualBox (double clicking on the .ova file should work on most operating systems, but alternatively click on File -> Import Appliance and then select the .ova image file and follow the instructions).
 Finally, boot the the system.

+If VirtualBox complains about a missing extension pack (e.g., due to USB 2.0 support), please install the extension pack.
+Additionally, VirtualBox might complain about missing guest additions, which was needed to copy the artifact data and source code via a shared folder, but it is not necessary for this artifact evaluation (i.e., you can safely ignore the message).
+Additonally, if `A start job is running` is shown, please wait a few minutes until the VM boots.

 The credentials are set as "cupid:cupid" and "root:root".
-Note that VirtualBox might complain about missing guest additions, which was needed to copy the artifact data and source code via a shared folder, but it is not necessary for this artifact evaluation (i.e., you can safely ignore the message).
-Additonally, if `A start job is running` is shown, please wait a few minutes until the VM boots.

 Please login as cupid.
 The home directory contains the following directories:

 `2019-collfuzz-tests/`: this is the main source code, the engine of Cupid which consists of the fuzzer drivers and a control mechanism for their respective docker images (described in the paper in section 5.2.1).
 In `docker/` one can find all Dockerfiles for the respective fuzzers.
 The VM image comes with prebuilt AFL docker images.
 `2019-quickcov/`: a small library to quickly gather branch coverage information.
 Internally, it uses AFL as a library.
 Described in section 5.2.2.